chevere/xr-docs/install/README.md

 ## Packagist

-Use package [xrdebug/xrdebug](https://packagist.org/packages/xrdebug/xrdebug) to install as a dependency for your project using Composer:
+Use package [xrdebug/xrdebug](https://packagist.org/packages/xrdebug/xrdebug) to install as a dependency for your project using [Composer](https://getcomposer.org):

 ```sh
 composer require --dev xrdebug/xrdebug
 ```

-The dependency server will be available at:
+The xrDebug dependency server software will be available at:

 ```sh
 vendor/bin/xrdebug